On Februrary 12th, the White House issues a “Legislative Outline for Rebuilding Infrastructure in America.”

-The infrastructure plan issued by the White House launches an essential public discussion of how to rebuild America’s crumbling infrastructure in a timely fashion.
+In our view, the plan launches an essential public discussion of how to rebuild America’s crumbling infrastructure in a timely fashion.
 Streamlining permitting is vital, and the White House rightly features it prominently in the plan.

 The challenge, as it relates to streamlining, is to align the permitting process with the need to modernize America’s decrepit infrastructure.
 The two can be far better balanced than is now the case, as greener countries like Germany and Canada have proven.
 Streamlining infrastructure permitting should benefit the environment by removing bottlenecks that produce congestion and pollution, and accelerating replacement of outdated systems with new technologies.

-The White House’s 55-page plan is too detailed to be addressed briefly, but several key points can be made here; further comments will be offered in other settings as public discussion unfolds.
-A number of the core elements of the plan reflect proposals made by Common Good in our 2015 report Two Years, Not Ten Years: Redesigning Infrastructure Approvals.
+The White House’s 55-page plan is too detailed to be addressed briefly, but several key points can be made here.
+A number of the core elements of the plan reflect proposals made in our 2015 report Two Years, Not Ten Years: Redesigning Infrastructure Approvals.

 One vital element of the White House plan is a “One Agency, One Decision” environmental review structure.
 Balkanized review leads to delay and confusion.
 But the proposal should go further and preempt state review for interstate projects (similar to the Federal Energy Regulatory Commission’s authority over new gas pipelines).

 Another crucial component of the White House plan would set firm deadlines, no longer than two years, to complete environmental reviews and permits.
 Enforcing deadlines, however, requires clear lines of authority.
-Common Good proposes giving the Council on Environmental Quality responsibility over the scope and adequacy of environmental review.
+We propose giving the Council on Environmental Quality responsibility over the scope and adequacy of environmental review.

 The White House plan rightly directs CEQ to issue new regulations to streamline NEPA processes, which take many years longer than ever intended.
 The environment will be helped, not harmed, by returning to the shorter process originally created by landmark environmental protections.

 Giving CEQ these new responsibilities will require adequate staffing, which will likely pay for itself with the savings from the first project.
-The Common Good report concluded that red tape delays often more than double the effective cost of infrastructure.
+Our report concluded that red tape delays often more than double the effective cost of infrastructure.

 The White House plan would also make needed changes to judicial review, such as a shorter statute of limitations and a higher bar for injunctive relief.
 This is important to avoid a kind of “defensive medicine” which, because of fear of legal claims over inadequate review, transforms environmental impact statements into multi-thousand-page documents.